DMJC/fheroes/docs/WEBSITE_LOCAL_DEV.md

 * Bundler
 * Git
 * Node/npm
-* A GitHub account with a fork of the fheroes2 repository
+* A GitHub account with a fork of the fheroes repository

 ### macOS Users